zenled/McCollough-effect/README.md

 ## About
-App is made with NativeScript and TypeSctipt
+App is made with NativeScript and TypeScript